FirelyTeam/firely-docs-firely-server/security/permissions.rst

 .. note::

     Multiple AccessPolicy resources containing the same Reference will be combined.
 In the above example if the user Alice is found in another policy with ``user/Patient.c``, the resulting permission will be ``user/Patient.crs``

+3. Any request where the 'fhirUser' claim within an access token corresponds to any subject listed in the AccessPolicy, will be filtered according to the AccessPolicyDefinition.

 Search capabilities:
 ^^^^^^^^^^^^^^^^^^^^